REGISTRATION OPENS

 b) Flow of dance; logical sequence of dance moves and steps; ease of movement

-c) Expressing the music and lyrics (musicality and lyricality); touches upon prominent parts in the music and lyrics
+c) Expresses the music and lyrics (musicality and lyricality); touches upon prominent parts in the music and lyrics

 d) Artistic interpretation of the music; captures the essence of the music; compatibility of dance steps with the music; steps match classification and rhythm of the music